znb/Elastic-Elephant/README.md

 We want to find out what Instances are running with what Security Groups etc.

-The easiest way to run this (especially the firewall stuff) is via a Machine (Coming soonish)
+The easiest way to run this (especially the firewall stuff) is via a Machine

 The maltezon.mtz file contains the Entities needed for this to work.